-Technical documents provide information that readers need to make
+Technical documents provide information that

 decisions or complete tasks.
 Technical editors ensure that this